High Speed 2: Oakervee Review

-On 21 August 2019, the DfT ordered an independent review of the project.
+On 21 August 2019 the DfT ordered an independent review of the project.
 The review was chaired by Douglas Oakervee, a British civil engineer, who had been HS2's non-executive chairman for nearly two years.
-The review was published by the DfT on 11 February 2020, alongside a statement from the Prime Minister confirming that HS2 would go ahead in full, with reservations.
-Oakervee's conclusions were that the original rationale for High Speed 2—to provide capacity and reliability on the rail network—was still valid, and that no "shovel-ready" interventions existed that could be deployed within the timeframe of the project.
+The review was published by the DfT on 11 February 2020, alongside a statement from the prime minister confirming that HS2 would go ahead in full, with reservations.
+Oakervee's conclusions were that the original rationale for HS2—to provide capacity and reliability on the rail network—was still valid, and that no "shovel-ready" interventions existed that could be deployed within the timeframe of the project.
 As a consequence, Oakervee recommended that the project go ahead as planned, subject to a series of further recommendations.
-After concluding that the project should proceed, the review recommended a further review of HS2 that would be undertaken by the Infrastructure and Projects Authority and would concentrate on reducing costs and over-specification.
-Measures such as reducing the speed of trains and their frequency, and general cost-cutting predominately affecting Phase 2b, would be assessed.
-On 15 April 2020, formal approval was given to construction companies to start work on the project.
+After concluding that the project should proceed, the review recommended a further review of HS2 that would be undertaken by the Infrastructure and Projects Authority (IPA) and would concentrate on reducing costs and over-specification.

+On 15 April 2020 formal approval was given to construction companies to start work on the project.